xtompie/guard/README.md

 - `filter` - Filter the value if present
 - `reject` - Same as `filter` but negation
 - `map` - Maps value if present
-- `except` - Throw exception if value is not present
+- `assert` - Throw exception if value is not present
 - `blank` - Gets guard with provided value if current is not present
 - `blankFn` - Same as `blank` but with callback
 - `let` - Returns guard capture mechanism for nested properties, calls, array offsets